 Maybe not, but the S13 is a beacon of potential in the mid-level market rather than the MacBook Air-beater it so wants to be.
 Take it for that and there's plenty to please from this slender and suitably priced laptop.

-Apple's latest MacBook is one of the most beautiful and portable laptops we've ever seen.
+Apple's MacBook is one of the most beautiful and portable laptops we've ever seen.
 This updated version arrives with a faster processor and improved battery life, along with a new rose gold finish.

 If you're after a stylish, peppy little laptop, then the 2016 MacBook is approaching just about perfect.
 It's bold, it's available in rose gold, and with all its trackpad and keyboard tech it feels like a futuristic extension of the company's wider range.
+Of course it's not the only MacBook Apple makes.

 Asus ZenBook Pro UX501